radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations SHOULD indicate their trust anchors when opening or accepting TLS sessions.
   See {{!RFC5246, Section 7.4.4}} and {{!RFC6066, Section 6}} for TLS 1.2 and {{!RFC8446, Section 4.2.4}} for TLS 1.3.
-* When the configured trust base changes (e.g., removal of a CA from set of trust anchors; issuance of a new CRL for a CA in the set of trust anchors), implementations SHOULD reassess the continued validity of the certificate path of all connected peers.
+* When the configured trust base changes (e.g., removal of a CA from the set of trust anchors; issuance of a new CRL for a CA in the set of trust anchors), implementations SHOULD reassess the continued validity of the certificate path of all connected peers.
 This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.
 * Implementations SHOULD NOT keep a connection open for longer than the validity span of the peer certificate.
 At the time the peer certificate expires, the connection SHOULD be closed and re-opened.

 RadSec endpoints SHOULD NOT be pre-configured with a list of trusted CAs by the vendor or manufacturer that are enabled by default.